A Fan's Guide to the AutoZone Liberty Bowl

 Central BBQ is a stone throw away from Liberty Bowl Stadium and the Bar-B-Q Shop on the other side of Midtown are local favorites.
 If you’re staying Downtown, you can’t go wrong with the Rendezvous or Gus’s World Famous Fried Chicken.
 If you're staying in East Memphis, give Corky's B-B-Q or the Germantown Commissary a try.

 You may have heard of Kelly English of Restaurant Iris and Second Line or even Andrew Ticer and Michael Hudman of Hog & Hominy.
 Their cooking has been recognized by the James Beard Foundation and by Food & Wine.
 If you can score a table at one of these spots, better grab it while you can!
 A cupcake from Muddy’s is a perfect sweet for dessert.

-Beer fans will want to try local beer like Wiseacre, High Cotton, Ghost River and Memphis Made.
-You can find these suds across town at places like Sweet Grass Next Door, Bardog, Boscos or Young Avenue Deli.
+Beer fans will want to try local beer at the Wiseacre, High Cotton and Memphis Made tap rooms.
+You can also find these suds across town and at restaurants in the Cooper Young neighborhood.

 For more information on the AutoZone Liberty Bowl, visiting Memphis or finding your way around the city, request a Visitors Guide, download our mobile app for iPhone and Android or follow us on twitter.